yeastrc/proxl-web-app/docs/install/import.rst

 The high-level procedure for importing data into ProXL is:

     1. Convert output to ProXL XML.
-    2. Ensure the FASTA file has been parsed.
-    3. Run the import program.
+    2. Run the import program.

 More details follow below.